-It's the month to celebrate the earth, and Chicago-area groups are finding all sorts of ways to tell Mother Nature "thank you".
+It's the month to celebrate the earth, and Chicago-area groups are celebrating in all sorts of ways.

 This free family festival is filled with interactive games, art activities, performances, wellness screenings and fitness.
 Beforehand, take the two-mile walk from the museum to the UIC Forum.
 Visit website for more information.

 ReptileFest features hundreds of animals for visitors to touch, hold and look at.
 Experts are on hand to answer questions about reptiles and amphibians.